crazyfree/BookLibrary/README.md

+# Introduction
-For this section, i created a book library that will display your books and their relevant information.
+For this demonistration, i created a book library that will display your books and their relevant information.
 Following is the design patterns that i've used for this exam:
 * MVC: to manage whole project stucture
 * Singleton: used in LibraryAPI